Lightprotocol/light-protocol/psp-examples/private-payments/README.md

 ## Introduction

-This script is an example implementation of a shielded transfer using the Light Protocol and **Solana** blockchain.
+This script is an example implementation of a compressed transfer using the Light Protocol and **Solana** blockchain.
 It demonstrates how to initialize a **Solana** wallet, request an airdrop of SOL tokens, set up a test rpc, perform a shield operation, transfer tokens to a recipient, and retrieve transaction information.

 ## Prerequisites